younata/personal_knowledge/src/astronomy/astrophotography/README.md

 Now, select the same star in each photograph as it prompts you.
 You're going to go through the sets 3 times (so that it can correct for translation/rotation/scale).
 Now, do some manual editing, and save the end result.

-Post to instagram[^instagram] or whatever.
-Use it as your new desktop background.

 [^selecting a telescope]: <a href="http://www.astropix.com/html/i_astrop/scopes.html" data-proofer-ignore>Much better advice on how to select one</a>.
 Though, usually, the best one is the one you already own.

 [^f.lux]: or use [f.lux](https://justgetflux.com) to remove as much blue from your screen as possible.